soraxas/firmware/README.md

   - `setDebounceDelay <time in ms, at most 250>` prevents key state from changing for some time after every state change.
 This is needed because contacts of mechanical switches can bounce after contact and therefore change state multiple times in span of a few milliseconds.
 Official firmware debounce time is 50 ms for both press and release.
 Recommended value is 10-50, default is 50.
   - `setActivateOnRelease {0|1}` **experimental** if turned on, key actions are activated just once upon key release.
 This is a highly experimental feature, not guaranteed to work properly with all features of the keyboard!
 Intended usecase - if you wish to see whether or not you release keys in proper order.
 - Argument parsing rules:
   - `NUMBER` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.
 If a number is prefixed with '#', it is interpretted as a register address (index).
 If a number is prefixed with '@', current macro index is added to the final value. `#key` returns activation key's hardware id.
+If prefixed with `%`, returns keyid of nth press event in the postponer queue (e.g., `%0` returns `KEYID` of first key which is postponed but not yet activated).
   - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
   - `MACROID` - macro slot identifier is either a number or a single ascii character (interpretted as a one-byte value). `#key` can be used so that the same macro refers to different slots when assigned to different keys.
   - `register index` is an integer in the appropriate range, used as an index to the register array.